EgbertRijke/egbertrijke.github.io/index.md

 ## Advising

 - Ivan Kobe. _A Type Theory for Synthetic Categories_.
-Masters thesis, University of Ljubljana, 2025.
+Masters thesis, University of Ljubljana, 2025. <span style="color:purple">Recepient of the Prešeren Award for best masters thesis.</span>
 - Mabel Najdovski. _Invertible Maps Are Spheres in the Universe_.
 Undergraduate thesis, University of Ljubljana, 2024. <span style="color:purple">Recepient of the Prešeren Award for best undergraduate thesis.</span>
 - Vojtěch Štěpančík. _Formalization of Homotopy Pushouts in Homotopy Type Theory_.
 Master thesis, Charles University, Prague 2024. <span style="color:purple">Recepient of the Dean's Award for best masters thesis.</span>
 - Maša Žaucer. _Formalization of the Structure Sheaf of a Ring Spectrum_.
 Undergraduate thesis, University of Ljubljana, 2024